carmenbianca/report-liferay/report.md

 TODO

+### Interview with Dang Minhchau

+TODO Description of Minhchau

+#### When during the development process do you test/lint? {-}

+Minhchau occasionally runs small tests during the development process of a feature.
+The big suite of tests is only run near the end, just before a pull request is submitted for inclusion in the main development branch.

+The rationale for only running the entire suite once near the end is that it takes a long time to run all tests.

+#### How do you test/lint?
+Locally or via CI? {-}

+Minhchau runs the linter locally, but all other tests are run via the CI.
+The rationale is the same as for the previous question.

+#### How do you make the decision to use third-party code/libraries?
+Does licensing factor into this decision? {-}

+Minhchau admitted that he probably was not the correct person to ask this question.
+In his position, he does not bring in new libraries---only upgrade existing ones.

+He did know the general answer to this, however.
+New libraries must be justified.
+If there is no clear advantage to using the library, it cannot be included.

+Minhchau also identified two separate cases for using third-party libraries: Use with intent to distribute, and use without intent to distribute.
+Minhchau occasionally uses libraries without intent to distribute.
+When he does this, he is not overly concerned with licensing, only pricing.

+Minhchau did not know the process for selection of a new library.

+#### During which stage of development do you see yourself using a compliance tool? {-}

+Assuming that the header check is integrated into SourceFormatter, Minhchau said that he would run that before creating a pull request, like he usually does with SourceFormatter.

+A check that verifies whether a library is permissible would be run during the CI.
+However, Minhchau said that it would be nice to do this check locally for sanity's sake.

+Minhchau said that developers occasionally create a pull request against their own branch.
+By creating this pull request, they trigger a CI build.
+The specific CI steps that are run for the pull request can be specified with a "CI command".
+It would be nice if there were a separate CI command for the verification of the licensing of libraries.

+#### During which stage of development do you NOT see yourself using a compliance tool? {-}

+Minhchau said that he might use such a tool at the start or at the end, but not in the middle.

+#### How quickly do you need feedback about whether you can use third-party code or not? {-}

+Minhchau said that he would like feedback ideally within a week.

 ## What are the available technical solutions in the field of licensing compliance?
 Which of these are suitable for automating Liferay's licensing policies?